FOREX-Dollar little changed after ISM data, yen below 145 threshold

 NEW YORK/LONDON, July 3 (Reuters) - The dollar was little changed on Monday against a basket of major trading currencies and gained against a yen that's under intervention watch after the Japanese finance minister warned last week of excessive moves in the currency market.

-The dollar initially weakened on news U.S. manufacturing slumped further in June to levels last seen when the economy was reeling from the initial wave of the COVID-19 pandemic.
+The dollar initially weakened on news of U.S. manufacturing slumping further in June to levels last seen when the economy was reeling from the initial wave of the COVID-19 pandemic.

 The Institute for Supply Management (ISM) said its manufacturing PMI dropped to 46.0 from 46.9 in May, the lowest reading since May 2020.
 It marked the eighth straight month that the PMI has been below the 50 threshold indicating contraction.